loaywael/AdvancedLaneDetector/README.md

 - ## How to Use
-    `HogModel` is excutable package can be run given command arguments
+    `LaneDetector` is excutable package can be run given command arguments

     supported arguments:
     - **`-p --path`**: the image/video to be analyzed (required) argument